A Stock You Should Be Looking At: Daqo New Energy Corp. (NYSE:DQ) - The Dwinnex

 Shares Statistics:

-According to the various share statistics, DQ traded on average about 1.29M shares per day over the past 3-months and 1.44M shares per day over the past 10 days.
+The stock has traded on average 1.33M shares per day over the past 3-months and 1.64M shares per day over the last 10 days, according to various share statistics.
 A total of 75.59M shares are outstanding, with a floating share count of 68.16M.
 Insiders hold about 76.40% of the company’s shares, while institutions hold 62.20% stake in the company.
-Shares short for DQ as of Oct 13, 2022 were 2.94M with a Short Ratio of 2.88M, compared to 3.02M on Sep 14, 2022.
+Shares short for DQ as of Oct 13, 2022 were 2.94M with a Short Ratio of 3.52M, compared to 3.02M on Sep 14, 2022.

 Earnings Estimates

-The company has 1 analysts who recommend its stock at the moment.
+Its stock is currently analyzed by 1 different market analysts.
 On average, analysts expect EPS of $7.02 for the current quarter, with a high estimate of $7.02 and a low estimate of $7.02, while EPS last year was $1.9.
 The consensus estimate for the next quarter is $6.75, with high estimates of $6.75 and low estimates of $6.75.

 Analysts are recommending an EPS of between $32.98 and $23.15 for the fiscal current year, implying an average EPS of $27.34.
 EPS for the following year is $22.12, with 8 analysts recommending between $37.58 and $12.03.